Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 - For staging deployments, it's set to 'staging'
 - For production deployments, it's set to 'production'

+Secrets (AWS) required for deployment are stored in the developers environment for dev deployments and in Github Actions/Environments *(finalize and update this)* for staging and production.
+AWS Paramaeter manager stores the various neo4j parameters.

 ### 4.2 Secrets Management

-#### 4.2.1 GitHub Secrets
+#### GitHub Secrets

 For secure management of deployment-related sensitive data, set up the following GitHub Secrets:

-1. Go to Settings->Environments in your GitHub repository and create Environments for `development`, `staging`, and `production`.
+1. Go to Settings->Environments in your GitHub repository and create Environments for `staging`, and `production`.
 Implement protection rules as needed.
-2. Add the following secrets to each environment:
+2. Add the following application secrets to each environment.
+These are required for app development:
    - `JWT_SECRET`: Secret key for JWT token generation and verification
    - `WHATSAPP_BOT_API_KEY`: WhatsApp Bot API key
    - `OPEN_EXCHANGE_RATES_API`: Your Open Exchange Rates API key